Lily Hibberd

 The Violence of Venus, oil on linen, five panels, each 70 x 120cm, Lily Hibberd, 2025

-Exhibitions & events
+Exhibitions & news

 The Venus Project features in the book "Space Feminisms: People, Planets, Power", edited by Marie-Pier Boucher, Claire Webb, Annick Bureaud, and Nahum.